November 09, 2016

 However, if that line becomes clogged, water backs up into the furnace, causing a switch to shut down the burners.
-No burners, as you could guess by now, means no heat!
+No burners means no heat!

-If you’ve tried all the above DIY options and you’re still not getting any hot air, then you're going to need a professional’s help.
+If you’ve tried all these options and you’re still not getting any hot air, you're going to need a professional furnace repair.

-Do you live in the Denver, CO area?
-If so, we can help.
+If you live in the Denver, CO area, we can help.
 Contact Plumbline Services for a furnace repair.

 For your convenience, you can request an appointment in one of two ways: